GENESIS 13-15: THE CONTEXT

 “Hagar bore a son for Abram.
 Abram called the name of his son, whom Hagar bore, Ishmael” (16:15).

-We should take special note of two things in chapter 16, because they have bearing on our understanding of chapter 21.
+We should take special note of two things in chapter 16, because they will have bearing on our understanding of chapter 21.

 • First, Hagar’s wilderness journey in chapter 16 is similar in several respects to her wilderness journey in chapter 21.
 In both accounts, Abraham accedes to Sarah’s demands.
 In both accounts, it is Sarah’s anger that results in Hagar’s going to the wilderness.
 In both accounts, an angel helps Hagar in her extremity and assures her that Ishmael will have many descendants.
 These similarities have led some scholars to believe that these are two accounts of the same incident written by two different authors.
 That is reinforced by the different names used for God in the two accounts (Yahweh in chapter 16 and Elohim in chapter 21)—the idea being that the Yahwist (J) wrote chapter 16 and the Elohist (E) wrote chapter 21.
 It is also reinforced by the change in Hagar, who was contemptuous in chapter 16 but is passive in chapter 21.